-Charles H. Petrmical was born on November 1, 1933 in Omaha, Nebraska.
-His parent were the late Rudolf and Marie Petrmical.
-Charles is married to Mary Ann Petrmical and they have three sons: James, Kenneth, and Chuck.
+Charles H. Petrmichl was born on November 1, 1933 in Omaha, Nebraska.
+His parent were the late Rudolf and Marie Petrmichl .
+Charles is married to Mary Ann Petrmichl and they have three sons: James, Kenneth, and Chuck.

 Charles attended grade school at Highland Elementary and graduated from Omaha South High School in 1951.